openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Communication with the Credential Endpoint MUST utilize TLS.

-The Client may send a Credential Request to obtain:
+The Client sends a Credential Request to obtain:

 * one Credential of a particular Credential Configuration and Credential Dataset;
 * multiple instances of a Credential of a particular Credential Configuration and Credential Dataset, each with distinct cryptographic materials.